Updated May 11, 2023

 The primary comparison is discussed below:

 |CentOS is more stable and supported by a large community||Debian has relatively less market preference.|

 |Mission-critical servers are hosted on CentOS.||Ubuntu is fast catching up.
 A lot of people are betting on it.|

 |CentOS does not support many different architectures.||Debian has more packages.|

-This has a been a guide to the top differences between CentOS vs Debian server.
-Here we also discuss the CentOS vs Debian key differences with infographics, and comparison table.
+This has been a guide to the top differences between CentOS vs Debian.
+Here we discuss CentOS vs Debian key differences, infographics, and comparison table.
 You may also have a look at the following articles to learn more –